PartnerCenterSamples/Partner-Center-Java-SDK/README.md

 * Commerce operations (Order & Subscription Management)

 * Azure Spending

 * Audit

 * Customer User Management

 * License Assignment

 * Rate Card

 * Azure Subscription Utilization Records

-## Here are the steps you can follow to run the SDK and Sample-App code locally:
+## Here are the steps you can follow to run the SDK and Sample-App code locally

 1. Install Java, Maven and Eclipse (or another IDE) if you don't already have these installed